tmandzak/CarND-Vehicle-Detection-P5/writeup.md

              [128, 400, 656]], # Sizes and margins for sliding windows [[win_size, xstart, ystop], ...]
 ```

 Windows of mentioned scales defined above are shown on the image below.
-Scales and overlaps were tweaked to get good final video output.
+Scales and overlaps were tweaked to get reasonably well final video output.

 ![alt text][image2]